jrgn9/cheater/README.md

 ## ✅ Todo
 - Thoroughly test the program for bugs
-- Print help when no options or names are given
+- Add example cheat sheets (vim, tmux)
+- Release first version
 - Import function (and possibly export/backup to save a copy of the sheets)
-- Add example cheat sheets (vim, tmux)
-- Create logo and add to readme